tushartushar/taksidiotis/guide.md

 * If you are in the mood for rock and metal music the place in Athens for you to go is Intrepid Fox in Gazi square.A great collection of beers cocktails and shots that will give you a night to remember!

 * 360 Cocktail bar from its beautiful rooftop, offers a panoramic view of the city of Athens and an ideal place to take photos of the Acropolis.
 It is located right next to Monastiraki Metro station.
 For more info => http://www.three-sixty.gr/

 * An oasis in the heart of Athens called "Six D.O.G.S" combines a lot of different happenings in one place.
 One can enjoy a relaxing coffee or snack in the back garden, a cocktail watching a concert, or cultural event while mingling with people from different backgrounds.
 [Click here to see more.] (https://sixdogs.gr/)

+* Tiki Bar Athens is a well known treasure for the ones visiting the Greek capital, offering some genuine tropical vibes near the Acropolis, Odeon of Herodes Atticus and Athens Central square of Syntagma.Tiki Bar Athens is a place that it's spirit and...high quality spirits can only be found in Quentin Tarantino movies.
+Given the decoration with Rock and Roll, Tiki, Dia de Los Muertos and B Movies, it's unique style matches the unique cocktails and it's authentic perspective in music from 1920's up to date. (http://www.tikiathens.com/en/)

 ## Night life